Happy Friday! I have a quick and easy small chalkboard easel made out of cabinet doors. Make one for you, for the kids or both!

 Do you remember Mindi’s project using old picture frames to make a portable chalkboard?
 After I saw that project, I knew my cabinet doors would be perfect to make a small chalkboard easel.

 I gathered my supplies.
 I chose two of the $1 cabinet doors, and some Heirloom Traditions Chalk Type paint in Basque.
-(Use the code MYREPURPOSEDLIFE at checkout to save 10% on your purchase.
-I make a small commission and you save a little money.)

 After painting the cabinet doors with the Basque Green paint I used Heirloom Traditions Clear wax to seal and protect my paint.